secure-systems-lab/code-style-guidelines/README.md

 import sys, os
 ```

-    - It is preferable to import an entire module than items from the module
+It is preferable to import an entire module than items from the module

   Yes:

 ```python
 import subprocess
 ```

   No:

 ```python
 from subprocess import Popen, PIPE
 ```

   Definitely Not:
 ```python
 from subprocess import *
 ```

-        An exception to the last rule is when you must import items in a specific way for repy portability.
+An exception to the last rule is when you must import items in a specific way
+for repy portability.

-    - Imports are always put at the top of the file, just after any module
+Imports are always put at the top of the file, just after any module
 comments and docstrings, and before module globals and constants.

-    - Always use the absolute package path for all imports.
+Always use the absolute package path for all imports.

-    - '''Avoid circular imports'''.
-This is where {{{a.py}}} imports {{{b.py}}} and then either {{{b.py}}} or a path of imports from {{{b.py}}} imports {{{a.py}}}.
-This does really odd things to Python, in particular if you perform any actions during import.
+*Avoid circular imports*.
+This is where `a.py` imports `b.py` and
+then either `b.py` or a path of imports from `b.py` imports `a.py`.
+This does really odd things to Python, in particular if you perform any actions
+during import.

-    - Try to avoid performing actions on module import.
-This doesn't play well with circular imports and is non-intuitive for most programmers.
+Try to avoid performing actions on module import.
+This doesn't play well with
+circular imports and is non-intuitive for most programmers.

 ## Whitespace in Expressions and Statements ##

-  Pet Peeves
+### Pet Peeves ###

 Avoid extraneous whitespace in the following situations:

-    - Immediately inside parentheses, brackets or braces.
+Immediately inside parentheses, brackets or braces.

   Yes:
 ```python
 spam(ham[1], {eggs: 2})
 ```

   No:

 ```python
 spam( ham[ 1 ], { eggs: 2 } )
 ```

-    - Immediately before a comma, semicolon, or colon:
+Immediately before a comma, semicolon, or colon:

   Yes:
 ```python
 if x == 4: print x, y; x, y = y, x
 ```

   No:
 ```python
 if x == 4 : print x , y ; x , y = y , x
 ```

-    - Immediately before the open parenthesis that starts the argument
+Immediately before the open parenthesis that starts the argument
 list of a function call:

   Yes:
 ```python
 spam(1)
 ```

   No:
 ```python
 spam (1)
 ```

-    - Immediately before the open brackets that starts an indexing or
+Immediately before the open bracket that starts an indexing or slicing:
-      slicing:

   Yes:
 ```python
 dict['key'] = list[index]
 ```

   No:
 ```python
 dict ['key'] = list [index]
 ```

-    - More than one space around an assignment (or other) operator to
+More than one space around an assignment (or other) operator to align it with
-      align it with another.
+another.

   Yes:

 ```python
 x = 1